thomas-bouvier/dotfiles/README.md

 Bugs:

+- (zotero) Zotero is not available yet on aarch64 platforms.
 - (localsend) LocalSend can't receive files when dns0 is enabled.
 - (librewolf) `privacy.resistFingerprinting = true` prevents media upload and Leboncoin login from working.